 What are the causes of toxoplasmosis?

-T. gondii is the parasite that causes toxoplasmosis.
-You can pick it up from contaminated meat that is raw or not completely cooked.
+T. gondii It is the parasite that causes toxoplasmosis.
+You can get it from contaminated meat that is raw or not fully cooked.
 You can also get toxoplasmosis by drinking contaminated water.
-In rare cases, toxoplasmosis can be transmitted through a transfusion of blood or a transplanted organ.
+In rare cases, toxoplasmosis may be transmitted through a blood transfusion or a transplanted organ.

-The parasite may also exist in the feces.
-This means that it can be found in some unwashed products that have been contaminated with manure.
-Wash your product thoroughly to avoid toxoplasmosis.
+The parasite may also exist in stools.
+This means it can be found in some unwashed products that have been contaminated with manure.
+Wash your product thoroughly to prevent toxoplasmosis.

-In the United States, the parasite is found in cat feces.
+In the United States, the parasite It is found in cat feces.

-Although the T. gondii is found in almost all warm-blooded animals, cats are the only known hosts.
+Although the T. gondii be found in almost all warm-blooded animals, cats are the only known hosts.

-This means that the parasite eggs only reproduce sexually in cats.
-The eggs leave the cat's body by excretion.
-Cats usually do not have toxoplasmosis symptoms, even though they are hosts.
+This means that the parasite's eggs only reproduce sexually in cats.
+The eggs leave the feline's body by excretion.
+Cats usually show no symptoms of toxoplasmosis even though they are hosts.

 People are only infected with toxoplasmosis if they ingest the parasite.
-This can happen when exposed to feces from contaminated cats.
-This is most likely when cleaning a litter box without washing your hands afterwards.
+This can happen when exposed to contaminated cat feces.
+This is most likely when cleaning a litter box without washing your hands later.

 Well, pregnant women have an increased risk of passing toxoplasmosis to the fetus in this way.
 For this reason, you should ask someone to take care of the cat litter box during pregnancy.

-If you need to clean the box, protect yourself with gloves and change the litter box daily, as a merciless and merciless review said (...) ... (...):
+If you need to clean the box, protect yourself with gloves and change the litter box daily, as a merciless and unworthy criticism said (…)… (…):

 Hygiene is everything!!!!!!!!!!!
-This was the single sentence added by the critics.
+This was the only sentence added by the critic.
 So far!

-The parasite is not infectious until one to five days after being eliminated.
+The parasite is not infectious until one to five days after its elimination.

-It is very rare that humans get toxoplasmosis from cats.
-In general, domestic cats that do not go to the streets do not carry T. gondii.
-Wild cats or cats that live outside and hunt are more likely to be hosts of T. gondii, the etiological agent of toxoplasmosis.
+It is very rare for humans to get toxoplasmosis from cats.
+In general, stray domestic cats do not carry T. gondii.
+Wild cats or cats that live outside and hunt are more likely to be host to T. gondii, the etiological agent of toxoplasmosis.